swseighman/Spring-GraalVM-REST-Example/README.md

 (demo-env) $ mvn clean package
 ```

-The `pom.xml` file contains configuration parameters *(via the GraalVM Native Image Build Tools for Maven plugin)* for the Tracing Agent.
 The following command will run unit tests and enable the Tracing Agent, thus generating the Tracing Agent configuration for your application:

 ```
 (demo-env) $ mvn -PnativeTest -DskipNativeTests=true -DskipNativeBuild=true -Dagent=true test